+ Which of your animals are endangered?

 One thing that many of the animals have in common is that part of their daily food allowance is kept aside each day to be used as enrichment throughout the day.
 Scatter feeds, treats and hidden food portions all make the act of consuming the daily nutrition as interesting and rewarding as possible.

-Perth Zoo has not closed for a single day since it opened in 1898.
-Not one!
+Perth Zoo is open every single day of the year.
 That means we need to do our maintenance, medical procedures and exhibit changes during the day when you might be visiting.
 We do our best to keep disruption to a minimum, but some of these things might be happening on the day of your visit:

 Perth Zoo aims to provide naturalistic exhibits with safe, comfortable accommodation for animals with adequate opportunities for privacy, while also providing good opportunities for visitors to see these animals.